There are benefits of having all girls — besides, “trying for a boy” doesn’t always work out that way.

 My daughters have similar tastes in entertainment.

 They sometimes read the same books and watch the same movies.
-Selecting movies for Friday Family Movie Night is a fairly easy task.
+Hosting Friday Family Movie Night is always a breeze.
 They enjoy watching movies with female protagonists, and they like reading picture books geared toward girls like Madeleine or Fancy Nancy.
 Even if they don’t enjoy the same books and movies simultaneously because of their age difference, in a few years my younger daughter is likely to enjoy whatever her older sister reads and watches now.
 While we get many of our books and movies free from the library, we again save money on what we do purchase because we don’t have to get two sets of books and movies for children of different genders.

 Any color is fine for my daughters.